 WordPress, Wix, and Duda are all legitimate tools.
 We do not think they are "bad" platforms.
 We choose Astro most often when building content-heavy marketing sites because its defaults line up with the priorities we care about most: limited JavaScript, clear SEO structure, and predictable performance on mobile.
+This is not a tribal preference — it is a technical decision rooted in measurable outcomes for the kind of businesses we serve.

 Astro Is Built for Content-Driven Sites